sensei-hacker/inavwiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 **3: Go out and fly in acro mode.**

 * If airplane drifts to one side or up and down add I-gain to the axis it drifts in.
-* If you want more stabiliation against wind try and add more P-gain.
+* If you want more stabilization against wind try and add more P-gain.

 **4: Want to calm your airplane down?
 Now is the time to reduce rates to fit your needs.**